The Fayetteville Outer Loop west to the All American Freeway (SR 1007) was completed on December 2, 2016. 01/01/17

 Sign changes made in 2014 redesignated the original seven mile long section joining U.S. 401 (Ramsay Street) with I-95 from Future I-295 to North Carolina Highway 295.
 This designation was meant to be temporary, awaiting both the completion of the loop and upgrades to bridges along the route and interchange with I-95/U.S. 13.

-The latest section of the Fayetteville Outer Loop opened to traffic on August 19, 2020.
-The 2.7 mile segment runs south from Cliffdale Road (SR 1400) to U.S. 401 (Raeford Road).
+A 2.7 mile long section of the Fayetteville Outer Loop opened to traffic south from Cliffdale Road (SR 1400) to U.S. 401 (Raeford Road) on August 19, 2020.
 It opened three months ahead of schedule.
 Signage for this segment, and the previously opened section from the All American Freeway (SR 1007) to Cliffdale Road, reference the beltway as Interstate 295 instead of NC 295.
 This is because the Federal Highway Administration (FHWA) granted permission to the North Carolina Department of Transportation (NCDOT) to designated the entire freeway as I-295.
-NCDOT will eventually replace the remaining NC 295 markers.10
+Remaining NC 295 markers are being replaced NCDOT.10

-- Section B – Camden Road (SR 1003) to U.S. 401 (Raeford Road) – a construction contract was to be awarded in August 2022.10 Funding issues associated with the Map Act court ruling pushed back the start of the work.
-The four year project is scheduled to be awarded in October 2022.
+- Section B – Camden Road (SR 1003) to U.S. 401 (Raeford Road) – a construction contract was previously to be awarded in August 2022.10 Funding issues associated with the Map Act court ruling pushed back the start of the work by three years.
+A $151.8 million contract for the four year project was awarded during the first week of July 2022.
+Construction runs from August 2022 to Summer 2026.12

-- Section CA – U.S. 401 (Raeford Road) to Cliffdale Road (SR 1400) – construction south from Raeford Road to Century Circle continues to Summer 2022
+- Section CA – U.S. 401 (Raeford Road) to Cliffdale Road (SR 1400) – the expected completion date for construction south from Raeford Road to Century Circle was Summer 2022.

 The Fayetteville loop was first considered in 1977.
 Discussion for the road continued through the Governor Jim Martin administration to 1993 and further by U.S. Rep Richard Hudson and Fayetteville Major J.L.
 Dawkins around the year 2000.6 An Interstate designation was eventually sought, with North Carolina officials submitting Interstate 195 to the American Association of State Highway and Transportation Officials (AASHTO) on May 30, 2003.
 That choice was rejected.
 On May 6, 2005, North Carolina resubmitted the Fayetteville bypass to AASHTO, this time requesting the designation of Interstate 295.
 AASHTO approved I-295 as a future route, with signs erected along completed sections of the route soon thereafter.